yaoliUoA/evalsaliency/README.md

 ##Computing f-measure and overlap ratio

-As f-measure and overlap ratio are rely on mean-shift segmentation, you need to ensure segmentations of the dataset are exist in the "data" folder.
-If exist, you then change the aforementioned four variables.
-If not, you need run "ExtractMeanShiftSegmentationMask.m" to compute mean-shift segmentation first.
+As both f-measure and overlap ratio are rely on mean-shift segmentation, you need to ensure segmentations of the dataset are exist in the "data" folder.
+If exist, you then change the aforementioned four variables before running the script.
+If not, you need run "ExtractMeanShiftSegmentationMask.m" first to compute mean-shift segmentation.

 ##Display result